microsoft/Microsoft-Focus-Center/FocusCenterPRChecker/Readme.md

 1.  **Check duplicate components**: Checks if a component is present across multiple solutions in the repo.
 This way a particular component is not customized in multiple solutions by mistake.
 It will also ensure clear ownership of components in a solution and prevent overwriting of customizations in Test/Prod environments.

 2.  **Check duplicate connection references**: Check if any connection references is present across multiple solutions in the repo.
+This prevents confusion on higher environments when the connection reference is setup with an unexpected for one of the solutions using this connection reference.

 4.  **Check lastupdated process field**: This is a custom field that needs to contain the flow name in Dataverse Create/Update actions.
-This check was built when multiple flows were updating the same tables/records and the users/devs having trouble identifying the flow that made the updates.
+This check was built when multiple flows were updating the same tables/records.
+This allows users to look into the audit history of a record to determine the flows that operated one it.

     a.  **Flow auditing attribute**: The name of the attribute which would be traced in all the Dataverse Create/Update actions of flow.
 This attribute is needed for record auditing purposes in the Environment.

 5.  **Check missing connection references**: Checks if any connection references are missing in the solution in the repo but are referenced in flows.
+This prevents solution import failures into higher environment when flows refer to a brand-new connection reference that is not part of the solution.

 6.  **Check publisher**: This rule ensures publisher values are consistent in the org.
 The configurable values are provided in solutionpublisherprefix, solutionpublisheruniquename, solutionpublisheroptionvalueprefix variables.
+This enforces consistency of solution information across apps in an environment.

 7.  **Check security roles**: This rule logs role permissions in the PR as comments in an easy-to-read tabular format.

 9.  **Check solution version**: Check if solution version is incremented compared to the solution version from the master branch.